 On the cultural side of things, check out the St. Louis Cathedral, walk through Jackson Square to see the artists and painters at work, and take a tour of Mardi Gras World, where all the big parade floats are made.

-If you’re ready for some shopping, head to the Colonnade to browse the shops and the French Market.
-A stop at Cafe du Monde for Beignets is a must.
+If you’re ready for some shopping, head to the Colonnade to browse the shops and go into the French Market to do a little food crawl around the stalls.
+A stop at Cafe du Monde for Beignets and a cafe au lait is a must.

 Want to plan ahead and book some of the activities in our guide so you’re ready to hit the ground running when you get to New Orleans?
 You can use the links below to pre-book activities in New Orleans on Viator.
 Save time and money!

 - French Quarter Food Tour

 - New Orleans Sightseeing Tour